 Once you’ve hashed out the dinner options for your reception you can start cooking up your wedding menu cards.
 The type of stationery you go with all depends on the type of catering serving style you’ve opted for.
-From food stations to family-style, here’s the lowdown on everything you should include on your wedding menu cards.
+From food stations to family-style, here’s the lowdown on everything you should include on the menu cards for your wedding reception.
 Pro tip: no matter which you go for, you’ll also want to include a sign somewhere in your reception hall that lists all the wedding menu options for the night.

 Here’s how to create your wedding menu cards.

 Similar to buffet style, whether you add wedding menu cards to your table or not is up to you.
 If you do go the route of individual menus, have them broken down into sections by station and list each item available at each station.
 Aside from that, you’ll definitely need signs at each station explaining its offerings.
-If you want to cut costs a little, consider using wedding chalkboards (this will look perfect at more rustic affairs) or even mirrors for a more elegant display.
+If you want to cut costs a little, consider using wedding chalkboards (this will look perfect at more rustic affairs), modern acrylic wedding menu cards or even mirrors for a more elegant display.

 Family-style meals involve heartily portioned plates that guests split among themselves.
 If you’re going with this catering style, each guest should receive a menu with a breakdown of dishes by course.
 This will let them know what’s coming their way in advance.
 The menus themselves will look similar to those at a plated dinner, but will usually be more robust in offerings.